Quramy/vison/README.md

 Vison provides the following features:

 * Completion keys or values in JSON files
- * You can use more than 40 schema files provided [JSON Schema Store](http://schemastore.org/json/).
+ * You can use more than 40 schema files provided by [JSON Schema Store](http://schemastore.org/json/).
 * Manegement JSON schema files.

 ![capture](capt_comp.png)